-The Children’s House level of Montessori education stands alone in its provision of an incubated space and time for a child to cocoon himself in anticipation of a metamorphosis, an entirely new species of human being.
-While all levels of a Montessori school offer unique approaches to child development, it is in the Children’ s House that the focus is on individual work done in concentration in order to provide opportunity for the construction of the individual child personality.
-No- where in our culture is the 2 ½ to 6 year old afforded the opportunity to withdraw from the world at large and find refuge in solitary activity for which she has been prepared and engage in it for as long as she wishes.
+The Children’s House level of Montessori education stands alone in its provision of an incubated space and time for a child to cocoon himself in anticipation of metamorphosis, an entirely new species of a human being.
+While all levels of a Montessori school offer unique approaches to child development, it is in the Children’s House that the focus is on individual work done in concentration in order to provide opportunities for the construction of the individual child’s personality.
+No- where in our culture is the 2 ½ to 6-year-old afforded the opportunity to withdraw from the world at large and find refuge in solitary activity for which she has been prepared and engage in it for as long as she wishes.

-Creating space and time for refuge from an over-whelming, busy and noisy world – a world full of bling, demands and chatter – is a possibility and a gift we can give our children in our homes.
-The pace of modern life is often stressful to families and to children.
-Providing moments to envelope oneself in silence and solitude teaches the child how to care for her own wellbeing.
+Creating space and time for refuge from an overwhelming, busy, and noisy world – a world full of bling, demands, and chatter – is a possibility and a gift we can give our children in our homes.
+The pace of modern life is often stressful for families and children.
+Providing moments to envelope oneself in silence and solitude teaches the child how to care for her own well-being.
 Here are three suggestions to consider for creating a space of sanctuary for your child.
 In each example there are shared characteristics:

 - Each space is created for contemplation, not conversation.